 Car accidents are never easy to deal with, much less one that involves a pedestrian.
 If you have been hit by a car and the at-fault driver doesn’t have insurance, you’re probably wondering what options are available to you.
-Depending on the circumstances of the crash, severity of injuries and several other factors, you could have a valid personal injury claim on your hands.
+Depending on the circumstances of the crash, the severity of injuries, and several other factors, you could have a valid personal injury claim on your hands.
 It is crucial to speak with an uninsured motorist lawyer about the crash you were involved in with an uninsured at-fault driver to figure out if and how much compensation you may be entitled to.

 Gather Any and All Information Possible from the Scene of the Accident